rockdaboot/wget2/README.rst

 Documentation
 -------------

-There is no documentation yet.
+There is no own documentation yet, but Mget aims to be Wget1.14 compatible.

     $ mget --help

-prints the usage and the current set of options.
+prints the usage and the current set of integrated options.
 For more info, see the man pages of Wget.

 My idea is to use the free Serna WYSIWYG/WYMIWYG editor for documentation.